CalConnect/DEVGUIDE/_appendixes/How-to-Contribute.md

 Note that this Wiki uses custom templates and css that are not available on GitHub, which means that the presentation on GitHub will be different from the presentation on [https://devguide.calconnect.org](https://devguide.calconnect.org).

+### Running locally

+To check changes made to your local copy you can install and run jekyll.

+#### Mac
+Mixture between brew usage and rails (gem install)

+1. install plantuml for your local machine e.g. using 'brew install plantuml'
+2. install jekyll from https://jekyllrb.com/ for your local machine e.g 'gem install bundler jekyll'
+3. Install jekyll-plantuml using 'gem install jekyll-plantuml'
+4. Checkout DEVGUIDE from Github (https://github.com/CalConnect/DEVGUIDE/)
+5. Run local copy with 'jekyll serve' within the GIT directory and check content as shown in terminal window

+### Editorial conventions

 To give the Wiki a consistent appearance, please follow the rules below:

-#### Editorial conventions

 * Use the blockquote character `>` when adding quotes from an RFC.
 * Always add references to the original RFC.
 Link the html version of the RFC at http://tools.ietf.org/html/rfcXXXX.